Hints for your first class...

 Do not wear dance shoes outside.

-No jeans.
+No skirts or jeans.

 Ballet